Credentials & training

 Step 2

-License vs certification (what’s the difference?)
+License vs certificate (what’s the difference?)

 License = multi-year, regulated pathway

-• 2,000–4,000+ supervised hours after the degree (varies by state and license)
+• 2,000–4,000+ supervised hours after the degree (varies by state)

 • One or more licensure exams